-Your Feedbac k is important and is revie ewed. nber, date, email, the TURSA Office you attended a and the name of your Employment Adv riser/Advocate.
-Name: Contact Number: Date: Email: TURSA Office: Name of Adviser / Advocate: If you had a great experience, we want to be sure your Adviser/Advocate is recognised for their diligent efforts in assisting you into employment.
-If your experience did not meet your e improve. expectations, v we want to acknowledge t hat and look at ways we can continue to Thank you for taking the time to let us know a little a bout your experience with n TURSA.
-Participants' personal information is used in accordance with the Commonwealth Privacy Act 1988 and The Australian Privacy Principles.
-We will not use your personal information for any purpose other than those stated, those that allow us to reasonably perform our employment, training, and assessment services, or those that are required under legislation or by contractual obligations.
-TURSA's Privacy Policy is a vailable on th e TURSA Website Privacy - Tursa Employment & Training.
+Your Feedback is important and is reviewed.
+If you would like to be contacted, please include your name, contact number, date, email, the TURSA Office you attended and the name of your Employment Adviser/Advocate.
+Contact , , , , , , , , , , , , , , , , , , , Name: Number: Date: Email: TURSA Office: Name of Adviser / Advocate: If you had a great experience, we wan assisting you into employment. t to be sure yo our Adviser/Advocate is re cognised for their diligent efforts in If your experience did not meet your expectations, we want to acknowledge that and look at ways we can continue to improve.
+Thank you for taking the time to let us know a little a about your experience wit h TURSA .
+Participants' personal information is used in accordance with the Commonwealth Privacy Act 1988 and The Australian Privacy Principles .
+We will not use your personal information for any purpose other than those stated, those that allow us to reasonably perform our employment, trainir ment services, or those that the services in tractual obligations. at are required under legislation or by TURSA's Privacy Policy is available on the TURSA Website Privacy - Tursa Employment & Training.
 You can also request a copy through any of our offices or by phoning 1800 670 914.